THE BEST LAS VEGAS PROPERTIES

 less than the amount that is owed to the lender.

-lender to be paid at closing prior to the period they cover such as prorated
+required by lender to be paid at closing prior to the period they cover such as

 Pre-Paid Interest - Mortgage interest that is paid in